Pinnacle Pest Control provides service to all of Elk Grove for the safe control and removal of rodents. Here is how to spot a rodent infestation:

 Rats (Norway rat) may burrow along foundations and walls, beneath shrubbery or debris.
 The burrow entrance of a rat looks smooth and compacted.
 There may be fresh soil piled and pushed out around the hole showing recent activity.

-California Rodent Control services Elk Grove on a daily basis and many of our technicians live in the area.
+Pinnacle Pest Control services Elk Grove on a daily basis and many of our technicians live in the area.
 We are active in the community and know quite a bit about the local geography and history.
 With a diverse population of about 160,000, Elk Grove is the second largest city in the Sacramento Region.
 This city has a variety of outstanding restaurants, a historical district, first-rate parks, and diversity of business with vineyards, dairy and cattle and row crops; but, now, there is also high technology, professional service, and commercial and retail enterprises

 In 1850, Elk Grove was established as a hotel and a stop for the stage coach over decades it grew into a farming community with moderate grow until the 1980’s at which time, suburban development projects began to spring up around the community.
 This was meant to serve Sacramento as well as San Francisco commuters looking for a community relatively near the San Francisco Bay Area which they could settle in and still commute from.
 This set off a period of rapid suburban growth which hit its peak in the years 2004 and 2005 when Elk Grove was declared the fastest growing city in the US.